-- (e) Mark the screw position when the skewed paper's large and small blank spaces finally becomes the opposite of each other. - (f) Perform more precise alignment between the initial position and the position where the lines moved to the left side.
+- Mark the screw position when the horizontal smear lines moved to the left side. - (k) Perform more precise alignment between the initial position and the position where the lines moved to the left side.

 If you are experiencing wrinkles or missing areas on your printouts and cannot fully calibrate by only the fuser unit's alignment calibration, try changing the speed of the heat roller (±10 or ±20 from its initial value).
 For more details, execute 2.3.14 Parameter in Engine Maintenance mode (see p.
 2-37).
 For information about engine control parameters, see the table Engine Control Parameters in that same section.